webplatform/docs/tutorials/canvas_notearsgame/index.md

    };
  };

-We now need to add the updating of the bullets to the update step function.
+Finally, we need to add the status of the bullets to the update step function.
 To prevent the collection of bullets from filling up indefinitely, we filter the list of bullets to only include the active bullets.
 Filtering this list also allows us to remove bullets that have collided with an enemy.

  function update() {